 Elizabeth Bishop

-Elizabeth Bishop was an American poet and short-story writer known for her vivid and precise descriptions of the physical world and her masterful use of form.
-She served as Poet Laureate of the United States from 1949 to 1950 and won the Pulitzer Prize for Poetry in 1956.
-Her work is celebrated for its emotional depth and technical skill.
+Elizabeth Bishop was an American poet and short-story writer known for her vivid imagery and precise language.
+She won numerous awards, including the Pulitzer Prize for Poetry in 1956.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.